its-sujeet/its-sujeet/README.md

 Cyber Security And Blockchain
 -----------------------------

-* 🌍  I'm based in Phagwara India
+* 🌍  I'm based in Phagwara, India
 * ✉️  You can contact me at [sujeetkumar7846540@gmail.com](mailto:sujeetkumar7846540@gmail.com)

 ### Skills